RandomStudio/tether/README.md

 ### 3. MessagePack

-We used MessagePack because it represents a good compromise in terms of performance, message size and the ability to structure data (e.g. in nested objects with named keys, and/or arrays), but without needing a schema in order to serialise/deserialise data.
+We chose MessagePack because it represents a good compromise in terms of performance, message size and the ability to structure data (e.g. in nested objects with named keys, and/or arrays), but without needing a schema in order to serialise/deserialise data.
 Has most of the obvious advantages of JSON but more efficient: MessagePack data is encoded directly as bytes rather than a "String".

 Unlike JSON, you can even provide "bare" data instead of nested objects.
 For example, you can send a message with a single boolean (`true` or `false`) value instead of something more verbose like `{ "state": true }`.
 What you lose in explicitness (you ought to use the plug name to describe the messages well, in this case) you gain in terse data representation: MessagePack will literally encode such a message as a single byte!